ryanwynd/toyRobot/README.md

 My implementation of the Toy Robot application itself is quite simple as I tried to split the focus between creating the app itself and getting it set up and deploying to Azure.
 I created the app in C#, using a very basic Blazor frontend.
 I then use a simple github actions pipeline to build, test and deploy to an Azure web app.

+**Running locally**

+The two easiest ways to run the app locally would be to either:
+- Run directly through Visual Studio, it should automatically open the page in your default browser
+- Run `dotnet run` in /RobotApp/RobotApp, then access the app through localhost on whichever port the `dotnet run` command provides

 **Components used and reasoning**

 Azure